Client Use Case

 Waxahachie Police Department identified a requirement for mobile surveillance trailers after borrowing equipment from neighboring agencies, typically during the holiday season when crimes peaked.

-Relying on borrowed equipment had become unstainable, particularly as the agency sought to be more agile and responsive in their approach to crime prevention and public safety
+Relying on borrowed equipment had become unstainable, particularly as the agency sought to be more agile and responsive in its approach to crime prevention and public safety

-Waxahachie PD were successful with a $50,000 Justice Assistance grant bid through the North Central Texas Council of Governments to purchase their own mobile video surveillance equipment.
+Waxahachie PD was successful with a $50,000 Justice Assistance grant bid through the North Central Texas Council of Governments to purchase their own mobile video surveillance equipment.

-The program allows local governments and non-profit entities receive assistance in the development of projects and programs specifically designed to address crime-related issue within their communities.
+The program allows local governments and non-profit entities to receive assistance in the development of projects and programs specifically designed to address crime-related issues within their communities.

-The agency invested a portion of their grant award in securing two WCCTV Mini Dome Solar Trailers, autonomously-powered rapid deployment mobile video surveillance systems that can be installed at practically any location
+The agency invested a portion of its grant award in securing two WCCTV Mini Dome Solar Trailers, autonomously-powered rapid deployment mobile video surveillance systems that can be installed at practically any location

-They can be fitted with up to four WCCTV pole cameras, so all live and recorded footage can be accessed via 4G LTE, 3G and Wi-Fi, allowing users to remotely view and download video at any time from any device.
+They can be fitted with up to four WCCTV pole cameras, so all live and recorded footage can be accessed via 4G LTE and Wi-Fi, allowing users to remotely view and download video at any time from any device.

 Speaking directly about the benefits of the WCCTV Surveillance Trailers, Waxahachie PD chief Wade Goolsby stated: